KiboOst/php-devoloDHC/README.md

 ##Changes

 ####v2017.3.4 (2017-03-10)
 - New: getDeviceStates() report all sensors states from this device as array.
-You can now get temperature, light, last activity etc from a device!
+You can now get temperature, light, last activity etc from a device like Motion Sensor, etc.

 ####v2017.3.3 (2017-03-09)
 - New: getDailyDiary(number_of_events)